Overview

 Support and job opportunities

-For specific questions regarding the different components of your personal course of studies and questions that you explore, you can address other member of faculty from Leuphana University.
-You can also make use of the general ‘advising centre’ of Leuphana College, as well as of the career service.
-And not to forget: talking to your fellow students might be the most valuable advice and support during your studies.
+For specific questions regarding the different components of your personal course of studies and questions that you explore, you can address other member of faculty from Leuphana.
+You can also make use of the general ‘advising centre’ of Leuphana College, as well as of the Career Services Center.
+For first semester students, there is also the opportunity to exchange with other fellow students through Peer Advising.
+The student-led Reflection and Connection team (ReCo) organise regular chances to exchange, obtain valuable advice and reflect on your study path throughout your enrollment.

 Which options will I have as a graduate of the Studium Individuale?

-The key rationale of a program such as the Studium Individuale is to provide students with skills, knowledge and habits of mind that are needed across various careers in different areas in the contemporary world.
-Depending on the choices that you make throughout your studies, the Studium Individuale enables you to continue your studies with a range of M.A. or M.Sc. programs.
-Innovative Master programs that combine different disciplines are particularly attractive and attainable for students that graduate from programs such as ours.
+The key rationale of a programme such as Studium Individuale is to provide students with skills, knowledge and ways of thinking that are needed across various careers in different areas in the contemporary world.
+Depending on the choices that you make throughout your studies, Studium Individuale can enable you to continue your studies with a range of M.A. or M.Sc. programmes.
+Innovative Master programmes that combine different disciplines are particularly attractive and attainable for students that graduate from programmes such as ours.

-Concerning job market opportunities there is a growing demand of interdisciplinary trained, analytically thinking and responsibly graduates.
-Possible areas of work, to name a few, are: national or international NGOs, administration and politics, think tanks and research institutions, media, journalism and many other areas.
+Concerning job market opportunities, there is a growing demand for graduates with interdisciplinary training, and who are responsible, and accustomed to thinking analytically and critically.
+Possible areas of work, to name a few, include national or international NGOs, administration and politics, think tanks and research institutions, media, journalism and many other areas.

 Job market opportunities